epdoc/tools/packages/launchgen/README.md

 1. **`deno.json`** - Add a `launch` property to your existing Deno config
 2. **`launch.config.json`** - Dedicated configuration file (takes precedence)

+If a `launch.config.json` file does not exist next to a `deno.json` file (either at the root or in a workspace), `launchgen` will automatically generate one.
+The content of the generated file depends on whether it's at the project root or in a workspace.
+See the "Auto-generation" section for more details.

 ### Basic Configuration Structure

 ```json